mandusm/summit-2018-container-lab/labs/awssb/awssb.md

 ![Add Secrets](/api/workshops/openshift_rh_summit_2018/content/assets/labs/awssb/img/deploy-image.png "Add APB Secrets")

 ### Type in the Image Name and Deploy
-In the pop-up that gets displayed, enter the image name you want to deploy `mandusm/sqs-sample`.
+In the pop-up that gets displayed, select the "Image Name" radio button and enter the image name you want to deploy `mandusm/sqs-sample`.
 Click the magnifying glass icon to load the metadata from the Docker Repository.

 ![Add Secrets](/api/workshops/openshift_rh_summit_2018/content/assets/labs/awssb/img/image-metadata.png "Add APB Secrets")